 “Finland has been a leader when it comes to issues relating to gender equality over the past 100 years, and this is the first high-profile prize of its kind in the world.”

 The Prime Minister’s Office set up the selection committee to choose the prize nominees.
 The head of the committee is Paulina Ahokas, who works as CEO of the conference and concert venue Tampere Hall and is also in charge of the Women of the World (WOW) Festival in Finland.
-The festival is held in Tampere in mid-March 2017.
+The festival was held in Tampere in mid-March 2017.

 By Maryan Abdulkarim, March 2017